Az-r-ow/cs50-ai/README.md

 ## Week 0 : Search

 ###  Degrees : [:book:](https://cs50.harvard.edu/ai/2020/projects/0/degrees/)
+I was provided with two folders one containing a set of a large data sets and another for small data sets.
+The goal is to find the `shortest_path` from the `source`'s id to the `target`'s id.
+I go on to implement this by defining a `starting_node`, `visited` (empty list) , `queue` list with the `starting_node` as the first element and the `shortest_path` being an empty list.
+Then in the while loop, we first check the neighbours of the first node in the lights of finding a relation to the `target` .
+If nothing is found, the neighbours become nodes that aren't explored yet and they get added to the queue to be explored.
+Keeping track of the length of the shortest path to get to the target and the nodes that already been visited in `visited`.
 ### Tic-Tac-Toe : [:book:](https://cs50.harvard.edu/ai/2020/projects/0/tictactoe/)
 In this project, the Minimax algorithm used, goes over all the future actions possible calculating the `min_value` or the `max_value` based on the AI's position.
 The algorithm chooses the **highest** or **lowest** scores relatively.
 The higher (or lower) the score the more win outcomes possible derive from the move.